AllPurposeName/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 gem 'therubyracer'
 ```

-Fire up the Rails server and try loading `localhost:3000/articles` (from another ssh session).
+Bundle, fire up the Rails server, and try loading `localhost:3000/articles` (from another ssh session).

 Thanks to our trusty scaffold, you should see some boilerplate about
 "Listing Articles", indicating our app is now running and connected to